kochiuyu/CandleStickPattern/README.md

 Usage
 -----

+You can see the details of how each function works in [vignette](http://htmlpreview.github.io/?https://github.com/kochiuyu/CandleStickPattern/blob/master/vignettes/CandleStick.html)

-The following demonstrates the usage of the pacakge using Microsoft (ticker: MSFT).
+The following demonstrates the usage of the function `doji()` using Microsoft (ticker: MSFT).
 We use **quantmod** package to download data:

 ``` r
 library(quantmod)